Ethan88/VMF/README.md

 With such a smart contract, family trust issues are removed, and they can each funnel dollars to the Fund Manager through the same "head of household" who buys the ETH outright.

-# Flux wallet mobile app (to be built separately)
-The end-user experience (aka, member-investor) for wallet & blockchain explorer
-* Runs a full node on a smartphone
-* Even logged out, members can create a Lisa wallet address with zero balance and **receive** Lisa, which they can then send to others.
-* User may login to all their Funds.
-* User may add new Funds.
-For each Fund a member-investor joins....
-* Get a text invitation to join a fund; download Flux wallet and confirm number
- 1. Enter KYC info; create password; turn on 2FA
- 2. View the six ETH wallet addresses for this fund, and send in your Ether
- 3. Get coins in your new Flux wallet, hooray
-* User’s profile contains: 7 wallet addresses per fund; name, photo, @handle, keybase, website, address, SSN, EIN, and all other KYC information
-* Reputation system t.b.d.
-* User can see a dashboard for all his or her Funds, and their performance
-* User can add wallet addresses to an address book associated with a keybase ID
-* User can see aggregate of all their Funds holdings in this wallet
- * For each Fund user is member-investor in, they can view
-  * View all 7 tier coin prices change for this fund last 1h, 3h, 6h, 12h, 1d, 3d, 7d, 10d, 14d, 21d, 1m, 3m, 6m, 9m, 1y, 2y, 3y (...) and YTD.
-* User can see blockchain explorer for each Fund they’re a member of
-* User can SEND, RECEIVE, and REQUEST funds from anyone in their wallet address book
-* User can use contracts
- * Convert A/R coins to LX using the Fund LX Exchange Contract; the A/R coins are held in escrow
- * Convert LX coins to Lisa using the central bank's Lisa Exchange Contract
- * Annuity contract between 1:n addresses
- * Escrow (ie., sale & transfer of goods) contract
- * Recurring remittance
- * Account transfer (multi-sig required, including fund managers and two random member-investors, who must personally verify individual's desire to transfer account to a new owner).

 #Flux Trade (built separately; launching end of September 2016)
 This open-source level 2 tool combines 10 crypto exchanges in one price ladder and order book to make day trading, interval trading, and accumulating long positions easy.
 Bonus: it's extra easy to get out of tight trades without slippage.
 But Flux Trade has a more important feature when it comes to the larger fund.